cs-aman/Currency-Exchange-Comparison-Tool/README.md

 # Currency Exchange Comparison Tool
 <br>
-Currency Exchange Rate Comparison Tool Compares exchange rates between two currencies using different APIs like Fixer and Currency Beacon, helping users to find the best exchange rate along with rates they can get!"
+Currency Exchange Comparison Tool Compares exchange rates between two currencies using different APIs like Fixer and Currency Beacon, helping users to find the best exchange rate along with rates they can get!

 # Table Of Contents
 <br>